The search committee finally found him.

 Additionally many churches assume when they hire a pastor that his wife will be the piano player, the children’s teacher, the kitchen manager, the one who prepares communion, etc… This isn’t necessarily the case and any expectation needs to be made clear in the interview.

-Many years ago women were expected to be alongside their ministering husbands.
-She was to be there for any and every function as the good and helpful wife.
+Many years ago women were expected to be alongside their ministering husbands at most functions as a good and helpful wife.
 But times have changed in her ability to share all these things.
 Woman are not able to stay at home as easily to be wives and mothers and homemakers.
 They often need to be in the workforce to help make up for the financial shortfall of a typical pastor’s salary in an increasingly expensive world.
-Yet when her husband is hired and she is still expected to be at all the functions “because that’s what pastor’s wives are supposed to do,” it’s as if she was also unexpectedly “hired” to a non-paying, part-time evening and weekend job.
-This creates a high level of pressure on the wife as she is also raising kids, holding a daytime job, etc… It can cause her to become frazzled and resentful because of the sheer weight of expectations.
+Expectations to fill the gaps in church work can cause a high level of pressure on the wife.
+It can cause her to become frazzled and resentful because of the sheer weight of expectations.

 A healthy church will pray, support, mentor and encourage the wife, while at the same time giving her room to be her own person (and giving space for the children to be normal kids as well).
 Setting reasonable expectations, not just from the elders, but from the church body as well is a must.